-Three Roles as a Career Coach
+Three Roles as Career Coach

-Be a Listener
+Listener

-Be an Advocate
+Advocate

-Be a Network Resource
+Network Resource

-Be a Listener
+Listener

-Provide non-judgmental listening and honest feedback.

-• The key word here is "non-judgmental".

-Initiate conversations on career plans.

-Talk with your student about the courses and activities they are enjoying and how your student is doing.
-Remember to ask if their interests have changed; most students change majors at least once!

-Listen, respond, and ask questions.

-• Your willingness to listen and be a sounding board will keep you in the loop.
+- Provide non-judgmental listening and honest feedback. - The key word here is "non-judgmental". - Initiate conversations on career plans. - Talk with your student about the courses and activities she or he is enjoying and how your student is doing.
+Remember to ask if their interests have changed; most students change majors at least once! - Listen, respond, and ask questions. - Your willingness to listen and be a sounding board will keep you in the loop.

-Help your student clarify ideas, priorities and concerns.
+• Help your student clarify ideas, priorities and concerns.